TudorBatica/Rust-Torrent-Client/README.md

 ### 1.3.
 Trackers
 Trackers are the only central entities in this protocol, making BitTorrent v1.0 a hybrid P2P system.
-Simply put, trackers are HTTP services which keep track of who is currently transferring the shared files.
+Simply put, trackers are HTTP services that keep track of who is currently transferring the shared files.
 BitTorrent clients contact the tracker:
 - when trying to enter the network, receiving back a list of peers to exchange data with
 - regularly, during the download, at every "interval" seconds, where "interval" is specified by the tracker on the first request;